yoga-poses-for-anti-aging

 How to Do It:

-• Kneel down and place your forearms on the ground, interlocking your fingers.
+• Kneel and press your forearms into the ground, grasping hands together.

-• Place the crown of your head between your hands.
+• Put the top of your head between your hands.

-• Slowly lift your legs off the ground and straighten them towards the ceiling.
+• Raise your legs off the floor and extend them straight up toward the ceiling.

 Benefits: